-The Coronavirus Act 2020 (Extension of Provisions Relating to Local Authority Meetings) (No. 2) Order (NI) 2023 provides councils and joint committees the flexibility to hold meetings by remote or hybrid means until 24 September 2023.
-Throughout 2022/23, the Joint Committee meetings achieved quorum at our regular events which allowed business to proceed in a timely manner.
+The Coronavirus Act 2020 (Extension of Provisions Relating to Local Authority Meetings) (No. 2) Order (NI) 2023 provided councils and joint committees the flexibility to hold meetings by remote or hybrid means until 6 March 2024.
+Since that date meetings have been held in person.
+Throughout 2023/24, the Joint Committee meetings achieved quorum at our regular events which allowed business to proceed in a timely manner, except for the meeting in March 2024.